Q1. I think I’ve been sexually harassed. What should I do?

 A5.
 Employers are encouraged to post and make available their Sexual Harassment Prevention policies.
 You can complain to a supervisor or manager at the employer, file a complaint with the Division of Human Rights, or both.

-Q2.
+Q1.
 What type of records must employers maintain to verify compliance?

-A2.
+A1.
 No signed acknowledgement of having read the policy is required, but employers are encouraged to keep a signed acknowledgement and to keep a copy of training records.
 These records may be helpful in addressing any future complaints or lawsuits.

-Q4.
-Will the mandated New York City training meet the training requirements of the New York State Law?
+Q2.
+Does this law apply to New York City employers and will the mandated New York City training meet the training requirements of the New York State Law?

 Q1.
 Will New York State make resources available for training in languages other than English?